Research-math reasoning, judged beyond raw solved counts.

 GPT-5.5 xhigh / Codex |

-Strengths: highest-yield full run, excellent at decisive obstructions, exact formulas, and literal counterexamples.
+Strengths: previous full-run leader, excellent at decisive obstructions, exact formulas, and literal counterexamples.
 Weaknesses: many isolated strong claims are conditional, wording-dependent, or partial-mislabeled.
 Post-training: our audited rows can train stronger verdict calibration: require theorem dependencies, literal-vs-natural statement tags, and a final “what remains unproved?” check before a solved label is allowed. |

 Kimi K2.7 Code |

-Strengths: most creative challenger, strong on compact constructions and counterexamples.
+Strengths: creative earlier Kimi-family run, strong on compact constructions and counterexamples.
 Weaknesses: solved labels sometimes hide proof gaps, false uniformity assumptions, or theorem-scope drift.
 Post-training: our accepted-vs-rejected Kimi pairs are ideal for DPO and process-reward training focused on quantifier discipline, uniformity checks, and “creative idea but not yet proof” downgrades. |

 Claude Opus 4.8 max |